quArtiero/DyAdapt/README.md

 - Python (pandas, scikit-learn, matplotlib)
 - Flask or Streamlit for backend
 - HTML/CSS/JS or Streamlit components for frontend

-## 🚨 Disclaimer
-This application is a simulation for research purposes only.
-It is not a diagnostic tool and should not be used as medical advice.

 ## 🧠 Credits
 Developed by Pedro Quartiero as part of his AP Capstone Research project.